Mount Rainier National Park Itinerary (From Locals)

 What to pack

 Weather changes quickly at Mount Rainier.
 Pack extra layers, especially if you’ll be out before or after sunrise/sunset.
 We also recommend bringing plenty of water and snacks since the Paradise Visitor Center is the only place to buy refreshments.
+Check out our Pacific Northwest packing list here, and this blog to see all of our favorite hiking gear.

 Park tips